 When you’ll be hiring for your new project, you won’t be required to take language into considerations for microservice architecture.
 Since microservices are independently deployable and scalable with each service providing a firm module boundary, services can be written in the language of any choice and can be managed by different teams.

 Serverless: Dealing with functions such as AWS Lambda doesn’t come off as a hard task as it eliminates the infrastructure complexity, as a result, you can focus more on developing your product and business outcomes.
 It significantly reduces the time to market which is not the case with containers.
 However, there is a long list of things that should not be done while using AWS Lambda.

 Containers: Plus, management of cluster configuration is a serious challenge as it prerequisites solid background in container technology.
 Talking about the control, microservices are comparatively easy to handle.
 Plus, orchestration framework like Kubernetes accelerates your governance and control over the architecture.

 Container-based microservice architecture imparts you full control over the individual as well as the whole system.
 This enables you to set policies, allocate and manage resources.
 Plus, having fine grain control over the security and migration services.

 With the full control over the container system comes the ability to see inside and outside of the containers.
 This allows comprehensive and effective testing & debugging using multiple environments and extensive resources.
 Whereas actual implementation and local testing of functions aren’t possible and hence it is hard to guess the performance issues.

-#7.
-Resource heavy processing
+#8.
+Resource heavy processing in Serverless and Containers